Introduction

 About a year since we noticed the initiatory stage of an experiment which was then about to be made in the public interest by affording means of obtaining postage stamps at all hours of the day and night, and therefore at a time when unobtainable elsewhere.
 As the matter stood then, an automatic machine had been devised by which a postage stamp and a small memorandum book in an envelope were delivered, after inserting a penny in a slot and pulling a handle.
 The Postmaster-General has accorded permission to the Stamp Distribution Syndicate, of 11, Queen Victoria Street, London, to place ten of these machines in various parts of the Metropolis, in conjunction with the pillar letter-boxes.

 A second vended booklet was issued in 1893 by the Stamp Distribution Company.
-It was inscribed “Memo Book” and also contained 64 pages but with an 1893 calendar.
+It had red cardboard covers inscribed “Memo Book” and contained 68 pages including an 1893 calendar.
 The penny lilac was perforated “SDC”.
+Five booklets are currently known.

 1895 Luxembourg Booklet